 A samurai slasher telling the tale of Japanese warrior Jin Sakai as he fights to save his small island from a Mongolian onslaught, Ghost of Tsushima Director’s Cut is the essential way to play this mammoth open-world Sony exclusive.
-Sneak up on and dispatch enemies ninja-style or call them out in the open like a true samurai — either way, great story and side missions abound in this action RPG with flair.
+Sneak up on and dispatch enemies ninja-style or call them out in the open like a true samurai — either way, there’s a great story and side missions aplenty in this flair-filled action RPG.

 Not only does Final Fantasy 7 Remake Intergrade remake the original as a third-person real-time/turn-based hybrid experience similar to that of Final Fantasy 15.
 Intergrade also adds a new episode to the remake where players take control of Yuffie in a bid to take down Shinra Electric Power Company.

-Also on PC and PS4 is Kena: Bridge of Spirits, but this is definitely better suited to the big screen as it has vibrant CGI cutscenes that rival a Disney animation and a fantastic looking world.
+Also on PC and PS4 is Kena: Bridge of Spirits, but this is better suited to the big screen as it has vibrant CGI cutscenes that rival a Disney animation and a fantastic-looking world.
 A story-driven title, you take control of Kena, a spirit guide who explores the world and helps free trapped spirits from their torment.

 There’s combat, exploration, and puzzles galore as she uncovers secrets hidden away in a small forest community.
 Collectible hunters will have a field day finding lore and items hidden around the various levels, and there’s no getting past those ever-so-cute Rot creatures that follow you after you find and free them.
 You can even equip them with funny little hats.

 Guerrilla Game’s second outing in the Horizon series, Horizon Forbidden West takes place in a post-apocalyptic version of the western United States that’s absolutely chock full of rampant robot dinosaurs.
-Horizon Zero Dawn was a huge hit, garnering critical acclaim, and there’s no reason we shouldn’t expect the same from its sequel.
+Horizon Zero Dawn was a huge hit, garnering critical acclaim, and the sequel has achieved the same.

-This time, Aloy will explore a fresh setting as she attempts to uncover more secrets of the Old Ones.
-New gameplay features such as underwater exploration have also been announced, as well as better combat, more terrain traversal options, new climbing mechanics, and lots more.
+This time, Aloy explores a fresh setting as she attempts to uncover more secrets of the Old Ones.
+New gameplay features such as underwater exploration have been added, as well as better combat, more terrain traversal options, new climbing mechanics, and lots more.

 If Horizon Forbidden West isn’t enough to satiate your hunger for third-person dino-robot action, then Horizon Call of the Mountain might just be what you’re looking for, especially if you’re into VR.